Using “gifts” as a way to promote a message, personality or a business is not an invention of the “Modern World”.

 The successful strategy helped George Washington win the presidency and started a new smart way for promoting products that eventually would become in a millionaire business.

-The Boom of Promotional Products in the US
+The Boom of custom Promotional PRODUCTS in the US

 It wasn’t until the beginning of the XX century that this industry was consolidated and the Promotional Products Association International (PPAI) was founded in 1904.

-The Boom of Promotional Products in the UK
+The Boom of Unique Promotional Products in the UK

 50 years later, in England, after World War II, the awesome idea of using branded products to promote companies started to grow-up.
 The British Promotional Merchandise Association (BPMA) was created the year 1965.